Simplifying concepts and processes is an art form, one which pays huge dividends. By reducing or removing complexity you create clarity and focus.

 They’re either selling the wrong stuff altogether or they’re putting the right stuff in front of the wrong people, or the wrong stuff in front of the right people.

 For an offer to work effectively there needs to be a well thought out match between message and market.

-Keeping this simple three step process in mind will help you maximise the yield of your selling effort and identify any holes in your current sales or marketing material.
+Keeping this simple three-step process in mind will help you maximize the yield of your selling effort and identify any holes in your current sales or marketing material.